isomerpages/moe-woodlandssec/_about-us/Our Identity.md

 <img src="/images/schoolcrest.png" style="width:50%">

-> The overall blue tone
+&gt; The overall blue tone

 * Reflects the setting of the school near the sea.
 * Blue represents harmony, serenity and a closeness to nature.

-> The six-pointed golden star
+&gt; The six-pointed golden star

 Encompasses the total development of the individual's academic, physical, social, emotional, aesthetic and moral aspects that will be strengthened to a fineness represented by the points of the star.

-> The stylised W
+&gt; The stylised W

 * Designed as a soaring bird
 * Representing purity of spirit and ambition to reach greater heights.